mikewren/MeshCore/docs/faq.md

    <https://client.meshcore.co.uk/tabs/devices>

 #### Repeater
 Repeaters are used to extend the range of a MeshCore network.
 Repeater firmware runs on the same devices that run client firmware.
 A repeater's job is to forward MeshCore packets to the destination device.
-It does **not** forward or retransmit every packet it receives, unlike other LoRa mesh systems.
+It does **not** forward or retransmit every packet it receives, unlike other LoRa mesh networks.

 A repeater can be remotely administered using a T-Deck running the MeshCore firwmware with remote admistration features unlocked, or from a BLE Companion client connected to a smartphone running the MeshCore app.

 #### Room Server
 A room server is a simple BBS server for sharing posts.
 T-Deck devices running MeshCore firmware or a BLE Companion client connected to a smartphone running the MeshCore app can connect to a room server.

-room servers store message history on them, and push the stored messages to users.
+Room servers store message history on them, and push the stored messages to users.
 Room servers allow roaming users to come back later and retrieve message history.
 Contrast to channels, messages are either received  when it's sent, or not received and missed if the a room user is out of range.
 You can think  of room servers like email servers where you can come back later and get your emails from your mail server

 A room server can be remotely administered using a T-Deck running the MeshCore firwmware with remote admistration features unlocked, or from a BLE Companion client connected to a smartphone running the MeshCore app.